gryphonshafer/Bot-IRC/README.md

 This should be the last call you make, which will cause your program to operate like a Unix service from the command-line.
 (See [Daemon::Control](https://metacpan.org/pod/Daemon::Control) for additional details.)

+`run` can optionally be passed a list of strings that will be executed after connection to the IRC server.
+These should be string commands similar to what you'd type in an IRC client.
+For example:

+    Bot::IRC->new( connect => { server => 'irc.perl.org' } )->run(
+        '/msg nickserv identify bot_password',
+        '/msg operserv identify bot_password',
+        '/oper bot_username bot_password',
+        '/msg chanserv identify #bot_talk bot_password',
+        '/join #bot_talk',
+        '/msg chanserv op #bot_talk',
+    );

 # PLUGINS